hhromic/e131-adalight-bridge/README.md

 All options are mandatory.
 ```

-**Note:** because each DMX universe has a maximum of 512 channels and each RGB LEDs takes 3 channels, the maximum number of controllable AdaLight LEDs is **170**.
+**Note:** because each DMX universe has a maximum of 512 channels and each RGB LED takes 3 channels (one per color), the maximum number of controllable AdaLight LEDs is **170**.

 Example invocation for 100 LEDs AdaLight attached to /dev/ttyACM0: